kacurtis/CMRutils/README.md

-# CRCutils
+# CMRutils
-Utility functions for working with Cascadia Research Collective data
+Utility functions for capture mark recapture (CMR) analyses, including for working with capture histories and Cascadia Research Collective data